 Amphibious Forces WWII Web Site

-Talladega 53k Talladega (APA-208) photo taken circa 1945-46, shortly before she decommissioned, or in about 1950, just after recommissioning for Korean War service
+Talladega 53k USS Talladega (APA-208) photo taken circa 1945-46, shortly before she decommissioned, or soon after she recommissioned for Korean War service.

 US Navy photo # NH96818